allanoguis/AOReact/JSNotes.md

 | Constructor prototype | Add methods to all instances of a constructor |
 | Class syntax | ES6 introduced class syntax as syntactic sugar over prototypes |

+[!TIP]
 ### Best Practices

 - Use object literals for simple structures and classes for complex ones with methods.
 - Avoid modifying built-in object prototypes.
 - Use Object.create(null) for dictionary-style objects without prototypes.
-- Use const when declaring object variables to prevent reassignment (note: the object's properties can still be modified).
+- Use const when declaring object variables to prevent reassignment

+[!Note]
+the object's properties can still be modified.

 ## Math and Numbers